Swanson-Hysell-Group/SAM_Header/README.md

 Rows 8 and onward are sample information.
 These following values pertain to the samples.

 - *magnetic_core_strike* is the strike of the ''core plate'' which is the plane perpendicular to the core axis.
 This number is the trend of the core axis + 90º.
-- *core_dip* is the dip of the ``core plate'' which is the plane perpendicular to the core axis.
+- *core_dip* is the dip of the ''core plate'' which is the plane perpendicular to the core axis.
 This number is the conjugate of the plunge of the core axis.
 - *bedding_strike* is the strike of the bedding using the right-hand rule.
 This value will be used for tilt-correcting the data.
 If no tilt-correction is necessary enter 0 for bedding_strike and 0 for bedding_dip.
 - *bedding_dip* is the dip of the bedding.
 This value will be used for tilt-correcting the data.
 - *mass* is the mass of the specimen in grams.
 If you do not wish to enter mass data, enter 1.0 for each specimen.